Blog/Article

 Gaming

 Gaming servers require low latency to ensure smooth, real-time interactions between players.
+So what is a dedicated server in gaming?
+It is just a machine dedicated solely to the game it is running.

 Bare Metal servers, with their dedicated hardware, provide the raw computing power and network performance necessary to minimize lag, offering a seamless gaming experience.